happychriss/ePaper_Calendar_Display_stm32/README.md

 Schematics
 ----------

-Unlike David's method, I've tried to use SPI line and they proved too much unreliable to my taste (and it's hard to solder them if you don't have the right tools).
-Also, here's how I connected mine (much much easier):
+Using UART to connect:

-- Connected RX on the STM32 big white connector (DIN pin 3) on the left to the ESP8266's pin GPIO15 (I'm using the trick to swap the UART0TX output to MTDO)
+- Connected RX/TX on the STM32 big white and green connector to the ESP8266's pin GPIO13 and GPIO14  (I'm using the trick to swap the UART0TX output to MTDO)
 - Connected GND from the ESP8266 to the programming pin on the STM32 (see David's website for a description of this programming pins, basically it's the third)
 - Connected 3.3V from the ESP8266 to the programming pin on the STM32 (it's the first pin)
 - Connected RST on the STM32 big white connector (RST pin 1) on the left to the ESP8266's pin GPIO12.